davidbui-cs/ios-app/README.md

 ### App Description
 // TODO: Add App Description
+[Insert Name] is an application that allows its users to showcase their photos and also to buy/sell/trade their photos with other users on the platform.

 ### App Idea Evaluation
 // TODO: Evaluate app across the following categories using the App Evaluation Protocol.